Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Empirical Application

 Using daily data from January 1990 to July 2021 on the term structure of US interest rates, we end up with more than 8,000 observations to estimate the term structure model.
-We again emphasize that almost exact segmentation algorithms like the one used for the likelihood-based approach are substantially slower than the two-step procedure based on the group LASSO estimator.
+We again emphasize that almost exact segmentation algorithms like the one used for the likelihood-based approach are substantially slower than the two-step procedure based on the group LASSO estimator (26,380 seconds versus 25 seconds for solving the change point problem).
 Taking into account that several re-estimations of the model must be conducted to find the right specification and perform robustness checks, a reduced computational burden is important to encourage routine checks for structural breaks in multivariate systems.
 We use fitted yields on zero coupon US bonds with 10-year ($r_{10y,t}$), 5-year ($r_{5y,t})$, and 1-year ($r_{1y,t}$) maturity in the term structure model,